 Students that successfully complete the class will learn about a number of different topics that will be covered in more detail in Veterinary School and Veterinary Technical Programs.
 These include the musculoskeletal system, endocrinology, reproduction, neuroscience, evolution, medical case studies, shelter medicine, reproduction, and various canine diseases.
 Emphasis also will be placed on the various roles of dogs in society as well as social problems.

-- The Dog Class will also be offered in the Summer semester of 2023 (runs May 15TH-August 11TH) and registration for the Summer term will begin in March.
+- The Dog Class will also be offered in the Spring semester of 2024 (runs January 8TH-April 24TH) and registration for the Spring term will begin in October.

 Students need to have taken 4 science and/or math** courses before you enroll in this course.
 Students typically meet these pre-requisites at the end of your freshman year.
 Of these 4 courses, two of them need to be in the biology field (examples of some biology classes include, but are not limited to the following: a biology for majors class, zoology, anatomy, physiology, etc.).
 The other two courses can also be in the biology field, or they can also be in other fields such as chemistry, physics, or math.